Keller-Michael/Markdown_table_via_ABAP_CDS_and_ABAP_SQL/README.md

-# ⚗️ Markdown table via ABAP CDS
+# ⚗️ Markdown table via ABAP CDS and ABAP SQL SELECT

 Just a small, non-serious free time SAP BTP project along the lines of: “Is that actually possible?”
 The answer is: "Yes it is!".
 You can use ABAP CDS and ABAP SQL statment SELECT to get data from the database directly as a Markdown table.
 I can't think of a business case for this scenario, but it's nice that it's possible 😂